 It is all up to you.
 You will need to get up, dressed and ready in the morning before the child does.
 Some 3-day advocates say to use underwear, others to dress the child with only a shirt, leaving the bottom bare.
 Just be aware, whether you use underwear or the bottomless method, accidents will happen, and you will need to be prepared to deal with the mess.

 And you will have to be quick.
 You will have to feed and cloth yourself, feed your family and still get the child to the potty at least once every 15 minutes.
 Some advocate taking the child to the potty once very 5 minutes initially, and gradually working up to 10 then 15 then 20 minute intervals.

-Chances are good that both you and your child’s nerves are going to be frazzled by days end.
-Or not.
-Again that will depend on you and your child’s personality.
+Whether you and your child’s nerves are going to be frazzled by days end will depend on you and your child’s personality.
 But you as the parent must stay cool and calm throughout.